IMAT a.y. 22-2304/07/2019

 You can take the test at one of the international medical schools that require IMAT (the one that you select as your first choice) OR at one of the many authorised test centres around the world.
 You will be able to find a list of test centres on the IMAT website nearer the test date: admissionstesting.org/imat .
 You can download free past papers and the test specification from the IMAT website.
 These will help you to become familiar with the test format, question style and timing: admissionstesting.org/imat-prep

 At CINECA, the responsible office of the MIUR will authorize CAMBRIDGE ASSESSMENT, subject to compliance with the procedures set forth in this call, the computerized checking of answers provided by candidates in the test and the following automatic determination of the relevant score.
 CAMBRIDGE ASSESSMENT determines the score of each candidate and transmits the results to CINECA through a site specifically designed for this purpose.

 The test does not require a lot of extra study as it is a test of skills and knowledge that learners are expected to have already.

 The admission test consists of sixty (60) multiple choice questions with five options (of which only one is correct) on the following topics: general knowledge and logical reasoning; biology; chemistry; physics and mathematics.
 The test is divided in four sections.
-Section 1 (22 multiple choice question) covers general knowledge (12 questions) and logical reasoning (10 questions about critical thinking and problem solving).
-Sections 2, 3 and 4 cover science-based sections: biology (18 multiple choice questions), chemistry (12 multiple choice questions), physics and mathematics (8 multiple choice questions).
+Section 1 (20 multiple choice question overall) covers general knowledge (10 questions) and logical reasoning (10 questions about critical thinking and problem solving).
+Sections 2, 3 and 4 cover science-based sections (40 questions overall): biology (15 multiple choice questions), chemistry (15 multiple choice questions), physics and mathematics (10 multiple choice questions).